LemonFountainPerson/The-Lemon-Engine/Documentation.md

 SINGLE: This mode will simply draw the image as it is in the png file, 1:1 with no tiling.
 This method will render the whole image regardless of the Object's size or dimensions.
 It is not centered, so it is drawn from the bottom-left corner of the object.
 (This will change in a future update to center it by default, or control its offset, or both).
 Mode 4 internally uses the same functions as Mode 0, so performatively, they are the same.

-XXX_FAST: This is a faster version of the other rendermodes, each type of rendering except for SCALE has a fastmode version.
+XXX_FAST: This is a faster version of the other rendermodes.
+Each type of rendering except for SCALE has a fastmode version.
 This renders sprites in lines and has tiling, however due to the nature of its rendering it cannot handle transparent pixels.
 Normally TileMode is fast enough on its own for mode 5 to be unnecessary, however for objects that are known to not require transparency this is preferred as it does improve performance overall.

 XXX_FULL_ALPHA: This is a version of rendering that enables full proper transparency, at the cost of performance.
 Every type of rendering has a FULL_ALPHA version, however it's recommended to avoid using this mode where possible.
-(Until an update comes that improves performance.)
+(Until an update comes that improves performance!)